Bahr al-Hayat: Origins

-A lost book named Amrtakunda, the Pool of Nectar, was written India, in either Hindi or Sanskrit.
+A lost book named Amrtakunda, the Pool of Nectar, was written in India, in either Hindi or Sanskrit.
 This was supposedly translated into Arabic as Hawd ma' al-hayat, the Pool of the Water of Life, in Bengal in 1210, though the scholar Carl Ernst suggests that the translation was actually made by a Persian scholar, perhaps in the 15th century, a man who then travelled to India and observed Nath yogins practising hatha yoga.
 The Qadhi of Lakhnauti, Ruknuddin, is said to have converted the famous Kamarupan yogi known as Bhojar Brahman.
 The Amrtakunda was then given to the Qadhi who then translated into Arabic as Hawdh al-Hayat.
 He then translated it into Persian as Bahr al-Hayat.

 However, there are other theories.
 It is said that in the 16th century, the Indian Sufi master Muhammad Ghawth Gwaliyari translated the Arabic text into Persian, and expanded the text greatly (paralleling, Ernst observes, the change in title from Pool to Ocean).
 Among other extensions, the account of yoga increased from 5 to 21 asanas.

 Illustrated handbook of hatha yoga

 The Bahr al-Hayāt is of interest as the first illustrated handbook of hatha yoga.
 It depicts a yogi performing 22 asanas; it describes and illustrates postures including Gorakshasana; Kukkutasana, the cockerel pose, which it calls Thamba āsana; Kurmasana, the turtle pose; Uttana Kurmasana, which it calls Vajrasana; the yoga headstand; and Garbhasana, the embryo in the womb pose.
 It mentions also the seated asanas Padmasana and Siddhasana.
-Among other practices, it describes the khecarī mudrā, the elongation and folding back of the tongue so as to seal the seal the passage to the nose; and anahad, blocking the ears so as to hear the unstruck sound of the eternal.
+Among other practices, it describes the khecarī mudrā, the elongation and folding back of the tongue so as to seal the passage to the nose; and anahad, blocking the ears so as to hear the unstruck sound of the eternal.